butfirstchai.com

 See recipe card for quantities.

-🔪How make lachha paratha?
+🔪How to make lachha paratha?

 1. Prepare the dough: You can use your favourite chapati dough too.
 My dough recipe is garlic-infused-fancy, right?